This post may contain affiliate links. Read my full disclosure policy.

-Fresh and delicious Vegan Bahn Mi Noodle Bowl with Sriracha Tofu (or chicken or shrimp!), rice noodles, pickled carrots and radishes, crunchy cucumber and cabbage and a creamy vegan spicy Bahn Mi dressing!
+Fresh and delicious Vegan Banh Mi Noodle Bowl (aka Bun Chay) with Sriracha Tofu (or chicken or shrimp!), rice noodles, pickled carrots and radishes, crunchy cucumber, cabbage and a creamy vegan Banh Mi dressing!

 So long as the inner life is enslaved to external conditions, it will remain in a precarious condition. ~Sadhguru~

-I got a hankering for one yesterday and decided to make a healthier, vegan version, in a bowl.
+I got a hankering for one yesterday and decided to make a vegan version, in a bowl with noodles instead of bread .
 So here you have it.
-This vegan Bahn Mi Bowl features spicy sriracha tofu, rice noodles, pickled carrots and radishes, shredded cabbage, crunchy cucumber, fresh mint and jalapeño slices.
+This vegan Banh Mi Noodle Bowl features noodles instead of bread, spicy sriracha tofu, rice noodles, pickled carrots and radishes, shredded cabbage, crunchy cucumber, fresh mint and jalapeño slices.

-The spicy creamy dressing is made with vegan mayo and sriracha hot sauce.
+The spicy creamy banh mi dressing is made with vegan mayo and sriracha hot sauce.

 The first thing I do is pour boiling water over the rice noodles.
 Then I don’t have to really think about them.
 Just drain and rinse.

-So I just heat this up on the stove for a couple minutes in a mix of vinegar water salt and sugar, then place them in a bowl in the freezer, to chill them fast.
+So I just heat this up on the stove for a couple of minutes in a mix of vinegar water, salt and sugar, then place them in a bowl in the freezer, to chill them fast.

 Today I’m trying out this Sriracha tofu.
 But regular plain tofu will do and I show you how to spice it up.
 Then it’s just a matter of slicing up the veggies, and making the dressing.
 Super easy!